 Lead-acid batteries can be designed to be high power and are inexpensive, safe, and reliable.
-However, low specific energy, poor cold-temperature performance, and short calendar and life cycle impede their use.
+However, low specific energy, poor cold-temperature performance, and short calendar and cycle life impede their use.
 Advanced high-power lead-acid batteries are being developed, but these batteries are only used in commercially-available electric drive vehicles for ancillary loads.

 Ultracapacitors store energy in a polarized liquid between an electrode and an electrolyte.
 Energy storage capacity increases as the liquid's surface area increases.
 Ultracapacitors can provide vehicles additional power during acceleration and hill climbing and help recover braking energy.
 They may also be useful as secondary energy-storage devices in electric drive vehicles because they help electrochemical batteries level load power.